Ellsworth, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 55.8 km2, of which 55.5 sqkm are land and 0.3 sqkm are water, comprising 0.58% of the town.
-The town is drained in the north by Hubbard Brook and in the south by West Branch Brook, except for the southwest corner, which is drained by Sucker Brook, a tributary of Stinson Lake in neighboring Rumney.
+The town is drained in the north by Hubbard Brook and in the south by West Branch Brook, except for the southwestern corner, which is drained by Sucker Brook, a tributary of Stinson Lake in neighboring Rumney.
 Hubbard and West Branch brooks flow east to the Pemigewasset River, while Stinson Lake drains south to the Baker River, a tributary of the Pemigewasset.
 Ellsworth lies fully within the Merrimack River watershed.

 The highest point in Ellsworth is the summit of Mount Kineo in the northern part of town, at 3313 ft above sea level.
 The entire town is within the White Mountain National Forest, though with numerous private inholdings.
 The Hubbard Brook Experimental Forest occupies the northern part of the town, on the northern side of Mount Kineo.